A General Definition

 If you're surprised to learn that Rabbinical Judaism believes that two Torahs were given to Moses at Sinai (i.e., the written and the Oral Torah), you might even be more surprised to learn that according to Kabbalistic tradition a third or "hidden" Torah (Torat Ha-Nistar) was also revealed at that time.
-This third Torah contained the essential wisdom of sefer ha-Zohar - the book of the Zohar - which gives a mystical commentary on the contents of the written Torah.
+According to this legend, this third Torah contained the essential wisdom of sefer ha-Zohar - the book of the Zohar - which gives a mystical and esoteric commentary on the contents of the written Torah.

 The Zohar (×–×”×¨) was compiled by Moses De Leon (1250-1305) who claimed that it contained the mystical writings of the 2nd century sage Simeon bar Yochai (i.e., ×¨×©×‘"×™â€Ž [rashbi], from Rabbi Shimeon bar Yochai), who was the disciple of the famous Rabbi Akiva (50-135 AD).
 Most modern scholars consider De Leon as the original author, though many kabbalists regard the Zohar as an authentic compilation of mystical traditions dating back to the time of Moses (or even to Adam in the Garden of Eden).